-Nokia teases new Lumia model with ad that shows off its camera humpAlex Wagner - Deputy Managing Editor, News Desk
+Nokia teases new Lumia model with ad that shows off its camera humpAlex Wagner - Editorial Director of News and Content

 Less than a week after introducing the Lumia 928 for Verizon, Nokia is expected to introduce another new Windows Phone-powered Lumia smartphone at its upcoming event in London.
 The Finnish firm hasn't said exactly what it's got up its sleeve for the big shindig, but just like it did in the days leading up to its Lumia 928 announcement, Nokia has started to tease the new hardware that it's planning to announce in London.

 In the short commercial, which originally aired as a commercial on U.K. TV and has been posted to YouTube by The Verge, Nokia shows the backside of a handset with a circular hump surrounding a camera lens as well as a flash right next to it.
 The tagline "More than your eyes can see" is also shown through the teaser, and the clip ends with the words "The new Nokia Lumia is coming."

 There's not a ton of this mysterious Lumia shown in the promotional video, but the portion that we can see looks similar to the backside of that aluminum-bodied Catwalk that leaked out in April.
 While it was unclear at that time if the device was indeed a legit Nokia product, The Verge claims that it is the real deal.
 The site adds that the Nokia "EOS," another Lumia model that's rumored to be coming with a 41-megapixel camera sensor, will feature a design that's similar to this Catwalk.